-In April of 2021 Counseling Services had passive marketing related to Sexual Assault Awareness Month were placed on campus.
-A campus specific denim day event on April 19 was used to market for the national Denim Day event on April 28.
+In April of 2022, Counseling Services placed materials related to Sexual Assault Awareness Month on campus.
+A Denim Day event on April 27 was hosted in the HUB to make students aware of Sexual Assault Awareness Month and resources available to students in the community related to sexual assault.
 Individual marketing on social media and flyers on campus were also used to encourage participation.